ruicore/algorithm/Leetcode/README.md

-# Algorithm
+# Leetcode

-> Practice algorithm with C or Python language.If you find **any mistake** in my file or you had idea to improve the code, please contact me.
-(Please email me at super76rui@icloud.com)
+> Leetcode algorithm problems with C or Python.
+If you find **any mistake** in my file or you had idea to improve the code, please email me.
+(Please email at super76rui@icloud.com)